danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 ## Exercise in class

-Try the first version of the Teachable Machine, an experiment to explore how machine learning works: https://teachablemachine.withgoogle.com/v1/
+Try the first version of the Teachable Machine,[^tm1] an experiment to explore how machine learning works: https://teachablemachine.withgoogle.com/v1/

 ![ch10_2.png](ch10_2.png)

 *Figure 10.2: The interface of the Teachable Machine (ver 1)*

 This web application includes both input, learning and output.
 By capturing images from your own web camera, the program utilizes images as the input data.
+There are three training classifiers that you can play with.

+Prepare three set of gestures that can be captured by a web camera.
+Each gesture has to be repeatedly trained by long pressing the colored 'TRAIN' button to generate the machine learning model based on the sample captured images as input data (also called training dataset) (see figure 10.2).
+This process is to train a computer to recognize the specific gestures/images/poses so that when there is new image input (as test dataset), the teachable machine can classify those gestures with various confidence levels, and then predict the corresponding output results.The three default output modes (GIF, Sound, Speech) can be further modified by searching for other set of images, sound and text.

+The most simpliest way to start is:

+1. Train 3 different set of gestures/facial expressions, then observe the predictive results as being shown in the various output forms.
+2. Test the boundary of recognition or classification problems, such as havng different test dataset with various marginal gestures or under different conditions:  What can(not) be recognized?
+3. What happens when you just do the training with only a few images?
+How does this amount of training input data change the way of machine prediction?

-There are three training classifiers that you can build by simply click the colored train button.
-The three default output modes can be modified by searching for new set of images, text and sound.
-The most simpliest way to start is to train 3 different set of gestures and facial expressions, then observe the predictive results in various forms.
-This exercise is to get familiar with the three major components in machine learning: input, learning and output.
+This exercise is to get familiar with the three major components in machine learning: input, learning and output and the relation between data and these components.
 Furthermore, this execise sets the stage of thinking about the agency of prediction and processes of machine learning.

 ## Machine Learning

 Machine learning utilizes different algorithms to process the training data set.
 In an elementry and general way of understanding machine learning, there are 3 types of algorithms: Supervised Learning, Unsupervised Learning and Reinforcement Learning.

 **Supervised Learning** - This type of supervised learning is based on the training dataset in the form of input/output pairs as expected answers.
 A classic example would be spam emails in which an algorithm would learn from the sample of emails that are labelled as "spam" or "not spam".
 The goal of this type of learning is to map input to output labels.
 For example, with the new email as the input, what would be the predicted output result?
 Can it be classified as a spam email and then put into the junk mailbox?
 In mathematical terms, it is expressed as Y=f(X), the goal is to predict the output variable Y from the new input data (X).
 But this prediction process relies on classification techniques, such as binary classification (such as yes/no, spam/not spam, male/female) and multi-classification (such as different object labellings like dog, cat, human in visual recognization), which is based on the process of data labelling and this is where the politics come in.
 Data is being categorized in a discrete manner, and there are many reasons that might lead to a 'normative' prediction on a more complex subject like gender, race and identity beyond a relatively discrete spam classification.
 [g: show either the Nicolai's work on imageNet or Anna Ridler in relation to image classification here? a screenshot with a captioned then more explanation in the footnotes? /w]

 **Unsupervised Learning** - Unlike the previous learning model, the data input does not contain a set of labelled data.
 One of the common tasks with unsupervised learning is clustering (algorithms such as K-mean and Hierarchical Clustering).
 The goal of this technique is to find similiarities and patterns to group similar entities together, providing insights into underlying patterns of different groups via exploratory analysis.
 The idea of clustering is to identify similar groups of data in a dataset, segregating groups with similar characteristics.
 It is commonly used in business and marketing sectors to understand customer preferences so as to do personalization and data marketing by grouping the customers based on their purchasing behavior on certain types of goods.
 Artists Joana Chicau and Jonathan Reus developed their project *Anatomies of Intelligence*[^AI] based on unsupervised learning model to develop an understanding of anatomical knowledge and computational learning.
 In their workshops,[^workshop] they suggest the participants to think of two parameters for examining a small image dataset.
 One of the groups suggest 'cuteness' and 'curlyness' as the parameters, and each of the image will be rated according to these (in the form of x and y axis).
 As a result, several clusters are formed and sorted, providing a different perspective when looking at images at a glance and seeing their relations in terms of similaries and differences.